What were the District’s guiding principles in developing the reopening plan?

-If the child WAS tested for COVID-19 and:
+If your child was tested for COVID-19 and was positive:

-- Child tested positive: The child must remain home for 10 days from the start of symptoms, including at least 72 hours fever-free without medication.
+- The child must quarantine for 10 days since the start of symptoms, including at least 72 hours with improvement in symptoms and fever-free without medication.

-- Child tested negative: The child will need to be fever-free without medications for at least 24 hours.
+- The child will need to be fever-free without medications for at least 24 hours.

-- There is an obvious alternative clear-cut diagnosis: The rules associated with that diagnosis should be followed.
+- If there is an obvious alternative clear-cut diagnosis, then the rules associated with that diagnosis should be followed.

-- There is no clear-cut alternative diagnosis: The child must remain home for at least 10 days in isolation from the start of the symptoms and be at least 24 hours fever-free without medications.
+- If there is no clear-cut alternative diagnosis, then the child must remain home for at least 10 days in isolation since the start of symptoms and be at least 24-hours fever-free without medication.